lyz-code/blue-book/docs/grafana.md

 GF_AUTH_SIGNOUT_REDIRECT_URL="https://authentik.company/application/o/<Slug of the application from above>/end-session/"
 # Optionally enable auto-login (bypasses Grafana login screen)
 GF_AUTH_OAUTH_AUTO_LOGIN="true"
+# Set to true to enable automatic sync of the Grafana server administrator
+# role.
+If this option is set to true and the result of evaluating
+# role_attribute_path for a user is GrafanaAdmin, Grafana grants the user the
+# server administrator privileges and organization administrator role.
+If this
+# option is set to false and the result of evaluating role_attribute_path for a
+# user is GrafanaAdmin, Grafana grants the user only organization administrator
+# role.
+GF_AUTH_GENERIC_OAUTH_ALLOW_ASSIGN_GRAFANA_ADMIN="true"
+# Optionally enable auto-login (bypasses Grafana login screen)
 # Optionally map user groups to Grafana roles
+# Optionally map user groups to Grafana roles
 GF_AUTH_GENERIC_OAUTH_ROLE_ATTRIBUTE_PATH="contains(groups[*], 'Grafana Admins') && 'Admin' || contains(groups[*], 'Grafana Editors') && 'Editor' || 'Viewer'"
+# Set to true to disable (hide) the login form, useful if you use OAuth.
+Default is false.
+GF_AUTH_DISABLE_LOGIN_FORM="true"

+# -------------------------
+# --- Log configuration ---
+# -------------------------

+# Options are “console”, “file”, and “syslog”.
+Default is “console” and “file”.
+Use spaces to separate multiple modes, e.g. console file.
+GF_LOG_MODE="console file"
+# Options are “debug”, “info”, “warn”, “error”, and “critical”.
+Default is info.
+GF_LOG_LEVEL="info"
 ```

 ### [Configure datasources](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources)